alexeibex/alexeibex.github.io/property.md

   - Overfishing
   - Pollution
   - Global Warming/CO2 Emissions
+- Results in Overutilization
-- Solutions to the Tragey of the Commons
+- **Solutions to the Tragedy of the Commons**
   1. Central Planning/Government/Corporation (Leviathan)
     - Inherently Coersive
     - Prone to Error due to lack of information